StephenCleary/StructuredConcurrency/README.md

 ```

 A `TaskGroup` is started with `TaskGroup.RunGroupAsync`.
-The delegate passed to `RunGroupAsync` is the first work item; it can run any other work items in that same group.
+The delegate passed to `RunGroupAsync` is the first work item; it can do its own work and/or add other work items to that same group.
 When all the work items have completed, then the group scope closes, and the task returned from `RunGroupAsync` completes.

 Work may be added to a task group at any time by calling `Run`, as long as the scope has not completed.